hyli-org/hyli/crates/hylix/README.md

 * Start the backend connected to the testnet
 * Ask to upload your contract on the prover network

 ---

-## 📡 Upload to the Prover Network (Soon)
+## 📡 Upload to a Prover Network (soon)

-Upload your compiled ELF to the **Hyli Prover Network**, allowing proofs to be generated off-chain by a prover network.
+Upload your compiled ELF to a prover network for proof generation.

 This is especially useful on testnet where you want to avoid setting up local proving infrastructure.